All I see in my twitter feed is pictures of mangled up dogs and dolphins!

 SO why have these high-protein, low-carbohydrate diets (think Atkins, the Zone, and Eat Right for your Blood Type) stayed around for so long?
 Probably because most of us have developed a great love for the taste of rich, fatty food and gratefully follow the advice of anyone who says it’s okay to keep eating it.
 Simple as that, really; we want to be told it’s okay (and good!) to keep doing what we’re doing.

 This book is great.
 Alicia is funny, entertaining, and just says it like it is.
-You COULD say this kinddietbook is for a younger crowd – that’s probably what the book publishers thought, but I think her style would appeal to any open-minded person with a sense of humour.
+You COULD say this book is for a younger crowd – that’s probably what the book publishers thought, but I think her style would appeal to any open-minded person with a sense of humour.

 Again, she’s used her connections to the best plant-based doctors to help answer all the main questions people have and to dispel all the common myths.